chase-grey/tier-list-of-problems/README.md

 3. Click the colored dots on each card to assign S/M/L appetite
 4. When all cards are classified and ranked, export to CSV

+## Deployment with GitLab Pages

+This application is configured for easy deployment to GitLab Pages, making it available at the URL: `https://<your-username>.gitlab.io/tier-list-of-problems/`

+### Automatic Deployment

+The repository includes a CI/CD configuration file (`.gitlab-ci.yml`) that will automatically build and deploy the application whenever changes are pushed to the main branch:

+1. The pipeline will run automatically when you push to the main branch
+2. It will install dependencies, build the application, and deploy it to GitLab Pages
+3. Once complete, your site will be available at `https://<your-username>.gitlab.io/tier-list-of-problems/`

+### Manual Deployment

+If you need to deploy manually:

+1. Build the application: `npm run build`
+2. The built files will be in the `build/` directory
+3. You can then upload these files to your hosting provider of choice

+### LibLab Integration

+For internal Epic LibLab deployment:

+1. The application is fully configured for GitLab Pages deployment
+2. Once deployed to GitLab Pages, it will be available through LibLab
+3. No additional configuration is needed as this is a frontend-only application

 ## Roadmap / Future Enhancements

 - Light mode theme option